Chaaampy/toad.css/README.md

 ## Grid

 The main container is 980px width.
 Want to change this width ?
-Just edit the @grid-width variable at the top of the LESS file
+Just edit the @grid-width variable at the top of the LESS file, if you want to edit the grid, you will need [toadcss.tonyevariste.com](http://lesscss.org/)

 Here is the different combination with the grid system